 Using Formaldehyde in Keratin Treatments has really let the industry down

 And it’s completely unneccersary, because there are safer aternatives to using Formaldehyde in Keratin products, it’s just that they are expensive and require a more sophisticated manufacturing process.
 So to keep costs as low as possible, some producers – mostly in the USA and China – have resorted to adding Formaldehyde, and other potentially harmful chemicals to their formulas.

-Fortunately, most of these products have been withdrawn from sale in Ukraine as the industry seeks to clean itself up.
+Fortunately, most of these products have been withdrawn from sale in United States as the industry seeks to clean itself up.